harunkrl/eduportal-backend/README.md

 ## Logging

 Logging is configured to provide detailed information for debugging purposes.
-You can adjust the logging levels in the `application.properties` file.
+Adjust the logging levels in the `application.properties` file as needed.

 ## Entity-Relationship Diagram